iquercorb/OpenModMan/README.md

 0.9.9 (not released yet)
  - Fix command shortcuts still working when main dialog is not active.
  - New Uninstall tree - uninstall with dependencies - feature.
+ - Add scroll for Overlap and Dependencies in Package Properties Dialog.

 0.9.8 (04-01-2022)
  - Add support and automatic follow of HTTP redirect responses.